nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `find -i` **Back End** returns **ByteDance_Back End Engineer** and **Google_Back End Engineer**

-### Deleting a person or internship by index : `delete`
+### Deleting a person by index : `deletep`

-Deletes the specified person or internship from InterNUS.
+Deletes the specified person from InterNUS.

-Format: `delete INDEX`
+Format: `deletep INDEX`

-* Deletes the person or internship with the specific `INDEX` in the currently displayed list.
+* Deletes the person with the specific `INDEX` in the person list.
-* The index refers to the index number shown in the currently displayed list.
+* The index refers to the index number shown in the currently displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list -i` followed by `delete 2` deletes the 2nd internship in InterNUS.
+* `listp` followed by `deletep 2` deletes the 2nd person in InterNUS.
-* `find -p Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `findp Betsy` followed by `deletep 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from InterNUS.
+Clears all person and internship entries from InterNUS.

 Format: `clear`